Barbara Rae (cricketer)

 Barbara Rae (1855 – 18 March 1891) was an Australian cricketer and school teacher.
 She is notable for being the founder, captain, and top scorer of the winning team in Australia's first recorded women's cricket match, held on 7 April 1874 in Bendigo, Victoria.
 Rae's leadership, her role in organising the match, and her visibility as a young woman defying social expectations have since made her an important figure in the early history of women's cricket in Australia.

-In 2024, the Victorian Government announced that Rae would be commemorated with a permanent sculpture in Bendigo in recognition of her significance as a sporting trailblazer.
+Rae has been commemorated with a permanent sculpture in Bendigo that was installed in early 2026, in recognition of her significance as a sporting trailblazer.
+This will be the first statue that honours a female cricketer in Victoria, and only the second in Australia.

 Early life and family

 Rae was born in 1855 in Sandhurst (now Bendigo, Victoria).
 Her parents were John Rae and Helen (née Fincher).
 Barbara Rae was 19 at the time of the 1874 match in which she captained the Blues team.
 She worked as a school teacher at Rae's Ironbark School in Bendigo, where her father was the headmaster.
 John Rae originally proposed a women's cricket match to raise funds for the Bendigo Hospital and Benevolent Asylum.
 Barbara Rae's stepmother, Emily Rae, captained the opposing Reds team, and her sister Nellie Rae also played.